mvgiacomello/bluetooth-to-steam-linux/README.md

 $ crontab -e
 ```
 6. Select `nano` in case is your first time running this command
-7. Append to the end of the file. (this part is not working yet)
+7. Append to the end of the file.
 ```sh
 * * * * * /bin/sh ~/bluetooth-to-steam-linux.sh >/dev/null 2>&1
 ```